salesforce/p4-fusion/README.md

 --noConvertLabels [Optional, Default is false]
         Whether or not to disable label to tag conversion.

+--labelCache [Optional]
+        Absolute path to a label cache file.
+If not specified, labels will not be cached.

 --src [Required]
         Relative path where the git repository should be created.
 This path should be empty before running p4-fusion for the first time in a directory.